Motivational Interviewing and Air Cleaners for Smokers With COPD (MOVE COPD) (MOVE-COPD)

 Change from baseline and 6 months post-randomization

-We will administer a questionnaire to collect participant's self report of Health Care Utilization (HCU) episodes due to COPD-related exacerbation (including need for oral corticosteroids or antibiotics for worsening respiratory symptoms, emergency department (ED) visit or hospitalization).
+Questionnaire administered to collect participant's self report of Health Care Utilization (HCU) episodes due to COPD-related exacerbation (including need for oral corticosteroids or antibiotics for worsening respiratory symptoms, emergency department (ED) visit or hospitalization).
 This questionnaire will be administered at baseline and during the 6 months of follow-up.
-Report of HCU due to COPD-related exacerbation will be collected at baseline, at 3 and at 6 month clinic visits.
-The aggregate HCU number could range from 0 (zero/none event reported) to 1 or more episodes reported during the last 3 months.
+The HCU number could range from 0 (zero/no episode reported) to 1 (1 or more episodes reported) during the 6 months follow-up.

-Lung Function as assessed by Forced Expiratory Volume in 1 second (FEV1%)
+Lung Function as Assessed by the Post Forced Expiratory Volume in 1 Second (FEV1%) Predicted

 Time Frame: Baseline and 6 months